stefanovic80/geompy/README.md

 # Usage

 After loading geompy into IPython, let's consider drawing a circumference.
-You can create an instance, labeled "c", by typing:
+You can create a "circumference" type instance, labeled "c", by typing:

 `c = circumference()`

-This will display a circumference with random center coordinates and random radius value in the plot window.
+Here "c" is a python variable, simultaneously a circumference with random center coordinates and random radius value is drawn in the plot window.

 ![Alt Text](pictures/circumference.png)

-As an example, by typing
+by typing

 `c.radius = 4`

-the .radius attribute of the "c" instance is being modified simultaneously with the circumference plot.
+the .radius attribute of the "c" instance is being modified.

-Here "c" is a python variable, specifically a "circumference" class instance.
 Should you need your "c" circumference centered at P(1, 2) and having a thin line width, than you can modify its corrispective attributes accordingly:

 `c.center = point(1, 2)`